kartiktanwar09/Delta-Code/README.md

 # Delta-Code
-This is for learning git and github
+This is for learning git and github.